-When you are requesting letters of recommendation, there are a few strategies that you can use to make sure that you receive excellent letters of recommendation.
+When you are requesting letters of recommendation, there are a few strategies you can use to make sure you receive excellent letters of recommendation.

-4. Give deadlines.
-I recommend that you give a deadline well before the actual date that you will need the letters.
-The letters of recommendation are due with the secondary applications.
-If you request the letters by the date you plan to submit your primary application, you should have all your letters in time to submit your secondaries, weeks later.
+You should assign a deadline that is well before the actual date that you will need the letters.
+The letters of recommendation are due with the secondary applications, so if you request the letters by the date you plan to submit your primary application, you should have all your letters in time to submit your secondaries, weeks later.

 5. Send reminders, when necessary.

 Don’t be shy.
 If you haven’t heard from the letter writer for a while and the deadline that you gave them is a week away, contact them to send a gentle and friendly reminder.
 People get busy.
 They may have forgotten about it.
 Don’t take it personally.

 6. Thank your recommenders!

 After you have received a letter from a professor, employer, or mentor, it is appropriate to send a thank you note.
 Make sure that you send one as soon as you can.
 If you put it off, you may not have time later to write one in the midst of completing your secondaries.
 Update your letter writers on your progress – especially if you receive an acceptance!
 They would love to know that their support was important to your success.

 For more assistance, contact Accepted for expert guidance on every step of the LOR process to make it go as smoothly as possible.Alicia McNease Nimonkar is an Accepted advisor and editor specializing in healthcare admissions.
 Prior to joining Accepted, Alicia worked for five years as Student Advisor at UC Davis’ postbac program where she both evaluated applications and advised students applying successfully to med school and related programs.
 Want Alicia to help you get accepted?
 Click here to get in touch!